 What happens when you stop smoking?

-- Sense of smell and taste starts to return after two days
+- Sense of smell and taste starts to return after 2 days.

-- Blood flow to your hands and feet will begin to improve after two months
+- Blood flow to your hands and feet will begin to improve after 2 months.

-- Your risk of heart disease drops dramatically after one year
+- Your risk of heart disease drops dramatically after 1 year.

 How to get started